aniketrajnish/me/docs/soulshard.md

 </table>

 ### Smoke Particles
-My first task was to design and develop a stylized explosive smoke particles for various machinery and explosions in the game.
+My first task was to design and develop a stylized explosive smoke system for various machinery and explosions in the game.
 The basic idea was to develop a working prototype and then refine it in the iterative design process.

 ### 1st Iteration